SkyeYXL/ecs/intl.en-US/Instance/Instance families.md

 -   I/O optimized.
 -   Supports ESSDs, standard SSDs, and ultra disks.

-    **Note:** The maximum performance of disks varies with instance families.
+    **Note:** The maximum performance of disks varies based on instance families.
 A single c6 instance can deliver up to 200,000 IOPS.
 For higher storage I/O performance, we recommend that you use g5se.
-For more information, see [g5se, storage enhanced instance family](/intl.en-US/Instance/Instance families.md).
+For more information, see [g5se, memory optimized instance family with enhanced performance](/intl.en-US/Instance/Instance families.md).

 -   Provides high storage I/O performance based on large computing capacity.